jamiepotter17/stackoverflow/docs/index.md

 ---
 # Introduction

 What's next in the world of tech?
-If you're looking for your first job in a technology-related field, or looking to advance in your field, you likely somewhere in the region of have 0.5 of an eye to one 1.0 eye-of-Sauron trained on anticipating trends in tech.
+If you're looking for your first job in a technology-related field, or looking to advance in your field, you likely somewhere in the region of have 0.5 of an eye to 1.0 eye-of-Sauron trained on anticipating trends in tech.

 ![Career Enhancement Heuristic](./eye_of_sauron.jpg)